Monkey mind: Chinese "mind monkey" collocations

 The c.
-1200 Nan Tang shu 南唐書 "History of the Southern Tang" used the simile yi ru ma xin ru nao 意如馬心如猱 "ideas like a horse and mind like a gibbon/monkey".
-Congshan 從善 (939-987), seventh son of the figurehead Emperor Yuanzong of Southern Tang, confesses: "Long ago in my youth, my ideas were like a horse and my mind was like a monkey.
+1200 Nan Tang shu (南唐書 "History of the Southern Tang") used the simile yi ru ma xin ru nao (意如馬心如猱 "ideas like a horse and mind like a gibbon/monkey").
+Congshan (從善; 939-987), seventh son of the figurehead Emperor Yuanzong of Southern Tang, confesses: "Long ago in my youth, my ideas were like a horse and my mind was like a monkey.
 I was indolent with happiness and enjoyed lust, was pleased with rewards and forgot toil."

 The c.
-1590 Xiyouji 西遊記 "Journey to the West" (or "Monkey") popularized "mind-monkey" more than any other text.
+1590 Journey to the West popularized "mind-monkey" more than any other text.
 This famous Chinese novel centers upon the pilgrimage of Xuanzang to India, and frequently uses xinyuan and yima expressions.
 Many are found in the couplet titles of chapters, for instance, 30 "The evil demon attacks the true Dharma; The Horse of the Will recalls the Monkey of the Mind".
 The preeminent translator Anthony C. Yu describes controlling the mind-monkey and will-horse as "a theme central to the entire narrative and which receives repeated and varied developments."
 Chapter 7 has this exemplary poem:

 A monkey's transformed body weds the human mind.
 Mind is a monkey – this, the truth profound.
 The Great Sage [Buddha], Equal to Heaven, is no idle thought.
 For how could the post of [Bima "Assistant of Horses"] justly show his gifts?
 The Horse works with the Monkey – and this means both Mind and Will, Must firmly be harnessed and not ruled without.
 All things return to Nirvāna, taking this one course: In union with Tathāgata [Buddha] to live beneath twin trees.

 Many Xiyouji scholars allegorically interpret xinyuan "heart-/mind-monkey" as the protagonist monkey-man Sun Wukong and yima "idea-/will-horse" as the dragon prince White Horse that enters the story in chapter 15.
 There are long-standing scholarly disagreements over whether Sun Wukong evolved from Hanuman, the monkey hero in the (3rd century BCE) Ramayana.
-It is "imagistically proper" for Sun to be a monkey, says Mair, because "Zen thought symbolizes the restless and unbridled mind of man as an "ape/monkey-mind" 心猿."
+It is "imagistically proper" for Sun to be a monkey, says Mair, because "Zen thought symbolizes the restless and unbridled mind of man as an "ape/monkey-mind"."